 Afterword by David Satter

 "Bukovsky is sweeping and unsparing in his condemnation of Western cupidity and culpability." – Edward Lucas

-For 57 years, Vladimir Bukovsky has stood his ground against the constantly changing, yet consistently oppressive rulers of his native Russia.
+For nearly 60 years, Vladimir Bukovsky has stood his ground against the constantly changing, yet consistently oppressive rulers of his native Russia.
 His only weapons are words.
 Yet his words have prompted one regime after another to try to silence him.

 In the 70's, he smuggled documents to the West that exposed the Soviet Union's phony psychiatric hospitals -- prisons for thousands of critics -- and wrote a bestselling memoir of his years in these psikhushka.

 In the 80's, he warned U.S. and British leaders that the friendly new face of the USSR was a mask.

 In the 90's, he smuggled more documents that outed American and European leaders' secret collaborations with their supposed enemy.